ckan/ckan-docker/README.md

 ## NGINX

 * The base Docker Compose configuration uses an NGINX image as the front-end (ie: reverse proxy).
-It includes HTTPS running on port number 443.
+It includes HTTPS running on port number 8443 and an HTTP port (81).
 A "self-signed" SSL certificate is generated beforehand and the server certificate and key files are included.
 The NGINX `server_name` directive and the `CN` field in the SSL certificate have been both set to 'localhost'.
 This should obviously not be used for production.

 Creating the SSL cert and key files as follows:
-`openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=DE/ST=Berlin/L=Berlin/O=None/CN=localhost” -keyout ckan-local.key -out ckan-local.crt`
+`openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 -subj "/C=DE/ST=Berlin/L=Berlin/O=None/CN=localhost" -keyout ckan-local.key -out ckan-local.crt`
 The `ckan-local.*` files will then need to be moved into the nginx/setup/ directory

 ## Known Issues